The Spectacular Fall of the Lincoln Project

 The last few months have seen all those castle-in-the-sky dreams come crashing down.

 The 2020 election did not play out as planned.
 The hoped-for electoral landslide didn’t materialize, and it took January special elections in Georgia for the Democrats to win narrow control of the Senate.
-The group was then stung by scandal—co-founder John Weaver has been accused of sexually harassing several men, one as young as 14—and the departure of several other co-founders.
-On Thursday evening, the group’s Twitter account appeared to post direct messages between a since-departed co-founder and a reporter who was working on a story about the group; the posts may have violated federal law.
+The group was then stung by scandal—co-founder John Weaver has been accused of sexually harassing several men, one who was initially contacted when he was 14—and the departure of several other co-founders.* On Thursday evening, the group’s Twitter account appeared to post direct messages between a since-departed co-founder and a reporter who was working on a story about the group; the posts may have violated federal law.

 The Lincoln Project expected 2021 to be a coronation.
 Instead, the group is melting down in spectacular fashion.

-Note: *This article has been updated for accuracy.